crosen22/LEARNING-GITHUB/README.md

 Deployed Link to App: https://bhelms2132.github.io/Tip-Calulator/
 # How It Works
 In this section you will walk the reader through how the app works.

+Example:

 When a user enters the site, the site will record the day the invoice was issued and the due date of the payment will be two weeks from that time.
 These values will be populated automatically.